Back

 Why did you choose to pursue the CALS MPS degree?

 I was first introduced to Cornell through the Summer Dairy Institute, a six-week intensive program for veterinarians housed in the Teaching Dairy Barn.
 As I continued to advance in my career, I began to explore master’s programs and discovered the MPS program at Cornell.
-I knew MPS was the perfect fit for me due to its time commitment, affordability, and flexibility to explore other courses at Cornell.
+I knew an MPS was the perfect fit for me due to its time commitment, affordability, and flexibility to explore other courses at Cornell.

 What were you doing prior to starting the MPS program?